 The wood I held was dark brown.
-It was a piece about 5” in length and about ¼” at its widest point.
+It was about 5” in length and about ¼” at its widest point.
 The grain was unlike common wood and it did not seem petrified.
 It was fibrous and stringy in its make up.
 Pat explained that it came from a man who had been on several Ark expeditions.
-When they met, they were both working for a humanitarian relief organization called ADRA.
-They soon discovered they both had an incredible interest in Noah’s Ark.
+Both were working for a humanitarian relief organization called ADRA and they soon discovered they both had a common interest in Noah’s Ark.

 He, recognizing the intensity of Patricia’s interest in the subject, sent her a sample of the wood in 2000.
 She has treasured it since, rarely taking it out of storage unless the person has a similar passion.
 So is this another hoax or is it actually a piece of the famed 5,000 year old vessel?